Chart Color Schemes

 Hurstville - Central lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Hurstville - Central's population is around 14,296 as of Aug 2025.
-This reflects an increase of 2,250 people (18.7%) since the 2021 Census, which reported a population of 12,046 people.
-The change is inferred from the estimated resident population of 14,199 from the ABS as of June 2024 and an additional 581 validated new addresses since the Census date.
-This level of population equates to a density ratio of 11,622 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Hurstville - Central's 18.7% growth since the 2021 census exceeded the SA4 region (5.3%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 88.9% of overall population gains during recent periods.
+Hurstville - Central's population was around 14,787 as of November 2025.
+This figure reflects an increase of 2,741 people since the 2021 Census, which reported a population of 12,046 people.
+The change is inferred from the estimated resident population of 14,199 in June 2024 and an additional 763 validated new addresses since the Census date.
+This level of population equates to a density ratio of 12,022 persons per square kilometer, ranking Hurstville - Central in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 22.8% since the 2021 Census exceeded that of its SA4 region (5.5%) and SA3 area, indicating it as a growth leader.
+Overseas migration contributed approximately 88.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of national statistical areas is forecast, with the area expected to expand by 4,379 persons to 2041 based on the latest population numbers, reflecting an increase of 29.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, Hurstville - Central is forecasted to have a population increase of 4,379 persons, reflecting an overall increase of 25.6% over the 17-year period.

 Frequently Asked Questions - Population